 Flowers: The 1-2″ flowers have 3 petals, 3 sepals, 6 yellow stamens.

-Leaves: The leaves are about 15″ long, linear and folded lengthwise.
+Leaves: The leaves are 8-15″ long, linear and folded lengthwise.

-Food Uses: The young leaves and stems can be eaten in salad, or cooked.
+Food Uses: The young leaves and stems can be eaten raw and cooked (at your own risk).
 The flowers can be eaten like candy.
 Carefully wet and dry the flowers, brush with beaten egg white, sprinkle with sugar, and let dry.

 Name: Named for John Tradescant – Royal gardener for King Charles I.

 Other Names: Job’s Tears, Widow Tears, Blue Jacket